JXT's GDPR commitment statement

 Dated: 10 February 2018

-The EU General Data Protection Regulation (GDPR) is a major change to the European privacy legislation.
-It has replaced the 1995 EU Data Protection Directive (European Directive 95/46/EC) and will strengthen the rights that EU individuals have over their data, and creating a uniform data protection law across Europe.
+The EU General Data Protection Regulation (GDPR) is a major change to European privacy legislation.
+It has replaced the 1995 EU Data Protection Directive (European Directive 95/46/EC) and will strengthen the rights that individuals within EU will have over their data, creating a uniform data protection law across Europe.

-JXT has taken significant steps to ensure that it will comply with applicable GDPR regulations as a data processor when they take effect on 25th May 2018.
+JXT has taken significant steps to ensure that it will comply with applicable GDPR regulations as a data processor, once they have taken effect on 25th May 2018.

-JXT will be working with our clients to ensure they meet their GDPR obligations.
+JXT will also be working with their clients to ensure they meet their GDPR obligations.

 JXT is committed to comply with the EU data protection requirements applicable as a data processor.